Ausonio Alacevich

 Ausonio Alacevich (born 13 February 1910 – 2001) was a rugby union footballer who played in the 1930s, and 1940s.
 He played at representative level for Italy, and at club level for R.S.
-Ginnastica Torino, as a Prop, i.e. number 1 or 3.
+Ginnastica Torino, as a Prop.
 He was born in Zadar, Austria-Hungary.

 Playing career

 International honours

-Alacevich was a substitute for Italy in the 3-0 victory over Romania at Campo Testaccio, Rome on Saturday 29 April 1939.
+Alacevich was a substitute for Italy in the 3–0 victory over Romania at Campo Testaccio, Rome on Saturday 29 April 1939.

 Club career

 Alacevich was a member of the R.S.
 Ginnastica Torino team that won the 1947 Campionati italiani.
 In honour of this, Alacevich's name appears alongside his teammates on a plaque affixed to Motovelodromo Fausto Coppi in Turin, the squad was; Ausonio Alacevich, Guido Aleati, Sergio Aleati, Roberto Antonioli, Angelo Arrigoni, Vincenzo Bertolotto, Bianco, Giovanni Bonino, Campi, Gabriele Casalegno, Chiosso, Chiosso, Guido Cornarino, Mario Dotti IV, Aldo Guglielminotti, Pescarmona, Piovano, Rocca, Felice Rama, Siliquini, Giovanni Tamagno, and Sandro Vigliano.